deepset-ai/haystack-home/content/blog/qdrant-integration/index.md

 ---
 layout: blog-post
-title: 'New DocumentStore Integration to Haystack: QdrantDocumentStore'
+title: 'New DocumentStore Integration for Haystack: QdrantDocumentStore'
 description: Learn about QdrantDocumentStore, it's advantages, and how to use it with Haystack.
 featured_image: thumbnail.png
 images: ["blog/qdrant-integration/thumbnail.png"]